lvxuan12/SCSES/README.md

 ##### Fine-tune the model

-To improve the fitness of models for the new dataset, we also provide a procedure to fine-tune the model.
-We collect a set of splicing events with conserved splicing levels in different human tissue.
-For a new dataset, we compare the splicing level in new data with the reference records, and give the scenarios definition to each event-cell pair, which is used to fine-tune the pre-trained model.
+To improve the fitness of models for a new dataset, we also provide a procedure to fine-tune the model.
+For this analysis, we first build a reference using a set of splicing events with conserved splicing levels in different human tissues (<https://zenodo.org/records/6408906>).
+Then we compare the splicing level in a new dataset with the reference records, and give the scenarios definition to each event-cell pair, which is used to fine-tune the pre-trained model.

+The commands to perform these analyses:

 ``` r
 ftrc.path = getFtRawRC(paras)